NorthSouth/FED_BOOKS_mod/README.md

 6. **Changed landing page to show image before results are displayed**: The site initially displays a default image prior to the user selecting how to sort bok data
 ### (update 3)
 7. **vue component refactor**: added in additional modularity and streamlined index.html by refactoring modal as a vue component
+### (update 4)
+8. **universal modal refactor**: consolidated code into a single, universal modal vue component for additional streamlining by reducing redundancy